zhtluo/cp-reference/README.md

 This competitive programming reference is based on my ICPC reference which my team used during my college years of 2016--2020 in Shanghai Jiao Tong University.
 We had the honor to win a Silver Medal in [ICPC World Final 2018](https://cphof.org/standings/icpc/2018).

+Colloquially, it has been known as the "Magic Reference", which is the name before the remake.

 ## Download

 Every release of the PDF file will be available under the [release](https://github.com/zhtluo/cp-reference/releases).